 That pain in your big toe?
 You’re shooting yourself in the foot.
 Day 1, your wellness hires are excited and enthusiastic.
 Six months later, resentful and frustrated – already checking out.
 Why?
-Your daily interactions with them are chipping away at their energy and morale.
+Your daily interactions with employees are chipping away at their energy and morale.

 The bottom line: you’re unintentionally undermining and demotivating perfectly capable employees.